SuxinL/Notes/engineering/electronics/chrome_cleared.md

   : Evidence
     : Pos
       : - **[CHROME_MULTI_PROCESSES]** Through examining active processes, I find that Chrome creates many processes.

+      Neg
+      : - from cgroups data, Firefox costs more memory than Chrome when opening the same tabs.

   MEMORY
   : The memory is not enough.